THE BEST HIV CARE STARTS WITH A CONVERSATION

 Garry, living with HIV, and his doctor Laura, explore how we can all contribute to building a more supportive, understanding, human, and empathetic environment for everyone navigating life with HIV.
 Together they talk about the importance of speaking up, combatting the misunderstanding around HIV, the value of HCPs listening to their patients and how treatments have changed over the years.

-Antar, and advocate for people living with HIV, and Zandraetta, an HIV Healthcare Professional, discuss the difficulty of creating safe spaces—physically, emotionally, and free from judgment—where people living with HIV can openly share their experiences and receive the support they truly need and deserve.
+Antar, an advocate for people living with HIV, and Zandraetta, an HIV Healthcare Professional, discuss the difficulty of creating safe spaces—physically, emotionally, and free from judgment—where people living with HIV can openly share their experiences and receive the support they truly need and deserve.
 They connect through their commitment to sharing prevention and care information about HIV within their communities and the critical need for better conversations about sex and safety.

 START YOUR OWN CONVERSATIONS